act-rules/act-rules.github.io/_rules/aria-required-accessible-name-gp8n89.md

   wcag20:1.1.1: # Non-text Content (A)
     secondary: This success criterion is **related** to this rule.
 This is because elements assigned the ARIA role of `img` or `image` necessitate an accessible name according to WCAG standards.
 Some of the examples that either pass or fail overlap with this success criterion. wcag20:1.3.1: # Info and Relationships (A)
-    secondary: This success criterion is **less strict** than this rule.
+    secondary: This success criterion is **related** to this rule.
 Unlike WCAG, which might not mandate accessible names for certain elements like table elements, this rule requires them.
-Consequently, some of the failed examples satisfy this success criterion. wcag20:2.4.4: # Link Purpose (In Context) (A)
+On the other hand, there are situations where information is not visually presented and is not required by WCAG, but is still required to have an accessible name according to ARIA requirements. wcag20:2.4.4: # Link Purpose (In Context) (A)
     secondary: This success criterion is **related** to this rule.
 This is because elements assigned the ARIA role of `link` necessitate an accessible name according to WCAG standards.
 Some of the examples that either pass or fail overlap with this success criterion. wcag20:2.4.9: # Link Purpose (Link Only) (AAA)